jazsadevee/project2/readme.md

 > [Template Used](https://github.com/metruzanca/ga-vercel-demo)
-# Simple Chief
+# Simple Chef

 ### Description:

-Simple Chief is an app that will provide the user with a list of recipes based on the main ingredients.. i.e seafood, chicken, beef/steak, vegetarian, turkey or pork.
+Simple Chef is an app that will provide the user with a list of recipes based on the main ingredients.. i.e seafood, chicken, beef/steak, vegetarian, turkey or pork.
 It will provide a list of ingredients and instructions of the chosen meal.

 ### API: https://www.themealdb.com/api